Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: How do I wait?

 > A: Open the tween menu (press tab) first then press T or RT/R2 on controller.

+## Q: Enchantments not consuming charge?

+> A: Known issue fixed in next update.
+Just disable a mod called `Controlled Casting` in left pane of Mod Organizer 2 to fix.

 ## Q: How do I open the OAR, IED and dmenu?